TBD54566975/technical-proposals/tp26/README.md

   method: 'Request';
   // The DID of the DWN which the grantee will be given access
   grantedFor: string;
-  // The grantee.
+  // The recipient of the grant.
 Often this will be the author of the PermissionsRequest message
+  grantedTo: {
+    // Enum, currently with only one value "did".
+    // This structure is extensible; we can add more parties to give grants to in the future, such as groups or participants.
+    grantedToType: string;
-  grantedTo: string;
+    grantee: string;
+  };
   // The granter, who will be either the DWN owner or an entity who the DWN owner has delegated permission to.
   grantedBy: string;
   // Optional string that communicates what the grant would be used for